-- 8.1.
-Communicate public health information clearly to a variety of audiences. - 8.2.
-Communicate the health concerns and interests of local people to influence service provision. - 8.3 Demonstrate awareness of the effect the media can have on public perception of health and wellbeing.
+AREA 8 STANDARD Communicating 8.1.
+Communicate public health information clearly to a variety of with others to audiences. improve health 8.2.
+Communicate the health concerns and interests of local people to outcomes and influence service provision. reduce health inequalities 8.3 Demonstrate awareness of the effect the media can have on public perception of health and wellbeing.